IsratJn/Transmedia_Assignment/readme.md

 # Playwright Automation Test Suite

-Playwright test automation framework with UI and API testing.
+Playwright test automation framework for board management application with UI and API testing.

 ## What I Implemented